redmod-team/profit/doc/config.rst

 proFit uses environment variables internally to configure ``profit-worker``.
 Users don't have to deal with them.

 .. list-table:: Environment variables
-    :widths: 25 80
+    :widths: 25 80 25
     :header-rows: 1

     * - VARIABLE
       - Description
     * - ``PROFIT_CONFIG_PATH``
-      - path to the config file (required)
+      - path to the config file
+      - required
     * - ``PROFIT_BASE_DIR``
-      - path to the base directory (unused)
+      - path to the base directory
+      - unused
     * - ``PROFIT_RUN_ID``
-      - designated run id (required)
+      - designated run id
+      - required
     * - ``PROFIT_ARRAY_ID``
-      - modifier of the designated run id for arrays of runs (optional)
+      - modifier of the designated run id for arrays of runs
+      - optional
     * - ``PROFIT_RUNNER_ADDRESS``
-      - address on which the runner can be reached (optional)
+      - address on which the runner can be reached
+      - optional